 - Handy to: Speedboats to Nusa Lembongan island and Gili Islands.
 Golf course.

-- Guests: The setting overwhelmingly attracts couples, while the seclusion and old-style charm appeals more to older travellers.
+- Guests: The setting overwhelmingly attracts couples, while the seclusion and old-style charm appeals more to older travelers.

 - Beach: Very scenic beach and abundant shade.
 Like all others in Sanur, it’s not private and can get crowded.

-- Views: Almost all accommodation is too far for any sea views.
-And many bungalows are secluded behind stone walls, although those on 2 levels boast some ocean views from the loft.
+- Views: Almost all accommodations are too far for any sea views.
+And many bungalows are secluded behind stone walls, although those on 2 levels offer some ocean views from the loft.

 - Private Pools/Jacuzzis: Not expected or provided at this sort of old-fashioned boutique resort in Sanur.

 - Wi-Fi: Free throughout for all guests.

 - Parking: Limited free and secure parking, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.

 Tandjung Sari Hotel – Amenities

 - Pool: The shady, saltwater pool facing the sea is charming, although not that secluded from the public walking along the beachside path.

 - Spa: None.